UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UAB and its opponents have scored at least 49.5 points -- this matchup's over/under -- only two times this season.
+- UAB has combined with its opponents to score more than 49.5 points only twice this season.

-- The combined points per game average of the two teams, 51.7, is 2.2 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 51.7, is 2.2 points more than Saturday's over/under.

-- This contest's over/under is 2.7 points lower than the 52.2 these two squads combine to give up per game in 2021.
+- This contest's total is 2.7 points under the 52.2 these two squads combine to give up per game in 2021.

-- The average total in Blazers games this season is 48.9, 0.6 points fewer than Saturday's total of 49.5 .
+- Blazers games have an average total of 48.9 points this season, 0.6 fewer than Saturday's over/under.

-- The 49.5-point over/under for this game is 10.2 points below the 59.7 points per game average total in Bulldogs games this season.

 UAB Stats and Trends

-- UAB has played eight games, with four wins against the spread.
+- In UAB's eight games this year, it has four wins against the spread.

-- The Blazers have covered the spread once this season when favored by 13.5 points or more (in two chances).
+- This season, the Blazers have one against the spread win in two games as a favorite of 13.5 points or more.

 - UAB's games this year have gone over the total in two out of seven opportunities (28.6%).

-- UAB is 2-0 against the spread and 2-0 overall in games when it records more than 31.8 points.
+- UAB is 2-0 against the spread and 2-0 overall this season when the team notches more than 31.8 points.

-- In games that UAB picks up over 432.5 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that UAB churns out over 432.5 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Blazers have turned the ball over 12 times this season, two fewer than the Bulldogs have forced (14).
+- This year, the Blazers have 12 turnovers, two fewer than the Bulldogs have takeaways (14).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.